eanplatter/parseQueue/README.md

 Then once logged into Parse, create a new app.
 After the app is created you will be shown your API keys.
 Don't leave this page until you have set up your keys.

 To do that create a file in your js folder called 'defaultHeaders.js'.
+Then copy your Application id and REST API key into the following code:

 ````javascript
 	var app = angular.module('parseQ');